 - Many Soviet soldiers wrote and sang songs about their experiences during the war.
 Igor' Morozov's ''Batal'onnaya Razvedka'', Yuri Kirsanov's ''Kukushka'', and Yuri Slatov's ''Ordena ne Prodayutsya'' are some of the more well-known ones.
 The Soviet publishing house Melodiya published a collected record album in 1988 named Vremya Viybralo Nas containing many of these soldier-bard songs.

-- Revolver Ocelot served in Afghanistan.
+- Revolver Ocelot from Metal Gear served in Afghanistan.
 And with a nice chunk of Metal Gear Solid V: The Phantom Pain looking to take place in 1984 Afghanistan, right in the thick of the invasion, we may get some more details on that service.

 - The Truth About 9th Company.